HOS/DVIR and more: Geotab updates (Oct 2015)

 If you liked this post, let us know!

-Angie Milne is a Solutions Engineering Program Manager for Geotab and co-author of the white paper "Increasing Fleet Profitability with Telematics."
+Angie Milne is a Solutions Engineering Manager at Geotab with 10 years of customer-focused experience.

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.